w3f/research/docs/Polkadot/overview/2-token-economics.md

 ### Ideal staking rate
 Currently, the ideal staking rate is a function of the number of active parachains (minus system parachains).
-In particular, the ideal staking rate decreases from 75% by 0.5% per active parachain until a minimum of 45%.
+In particular, the ideal staking rate decreases from 75% by 0.5% per active parachain, or also refered to as $cores$, until a minimum of 45%.
 The following formula calculates the ideal staking rate:

 $$
 \begin{align}
-\chi_{ideal} = 0.75 - min(active_parachains, 60) / 200
+\chi_{ideal} = 0.75 - min(cores, 60) / 200
 \end{align}
 $$